 Accelerated Learning Opportunities

 UAB offers several options for high-achieving undergraduates to accelerate the time and cost necessary to complete both their undergraduate and graduate degrees.
-These include Accelerated Bachelors/Masters Programs (ABM), Fast-Track programs, and Early Acceptance.
-For more information visit: https://www.uab.edu/graduate/programs/accelerated-learning-opportunities
+These include Accelerated Bachelors/Masters (ABM) programs, Fast-Track programs, and Early Acceptance to graduate school.
+For more information, visit: https://www.uab.edu/graduate/programs/accelerated-learning-opportunities.

-The accelerated bachelors/masters (ABM) program allows undergraduate students to share credits toward both an undergraduate and graduate degree.
-Through ABM, an undergraduate student can take courses that count simultaneously toward their undergraduate and graduate programs.
-Once admitted, an ABM student can take up to 12 hours of approved 500/600-level graduate courses that will count towards both the undergraduate and graduate degree.
+The Accelerated Bachelors/Masters (ABM) program allows undergraduate students to share credits that count simultaneously toward both an undergraduate and graduate degree.
+Once admitted, an ABM student can take up to 12 hours of approved 500/600-level graduate courses.
 This can significantly shorten the time it takes to earn a master’s degree.

 Requirements